VinEdw/engr-285-project-2/project-2.typ

 As a result, the trajectory is more noticeably impacted with the right side of the parabola dropping more steeply than the left side rises.
 When the launch speed is lower, the projectile experiences lower drag force on average and its trajectory is less noticeably impacted, so the parabolic shape is maintained more in these conditions.

-The max height of the projectile also gets larger as the initial velocity is increases.
-This is to be expected, as larger launch speeds correspond to greater initial vertical velocity.
-It then takes more time for the projectile's vertical velocity to decrease to 0, resulting in a greater max height.

 #figure(
   image("media/xy_vs_v.svg", width: 80%),
   caption: [Trajectory as $v_0$ Varies],